Emerging Markets May Be Back In Focus

 After the Goldman results Monday night, Asian markets such as Hong Kong and Singapore on Tuesday rose 4.5% and 1.1%, respectively, while European indices gained roughly 1-2%.
 Investors in Indian equities were denied an opportunity to extend gains to Tuesday on the back of positive Goldman earnings since markets were closed for Ambedkar Jayanti.

-retail sales and producer prices there.
+US markets, at the time of going to press on Tuesday, were trading marginally lower on an unexpected fall in retail sales and producer prices there.
 Back home, market participants said Indian markets on Wednesday would mirror the trend in other Asian markets, though they do not rule out some 'catch-up gains' for domestic equities.
 The fourth quarter earnings of Infosys Technologies, before market hours on Wednesday, will also play a key role in determining the market trend.

 The scepticism among market participants, even after the better-than-expected Goldman earnings, stems from concerns that the indices have risen close to 35%, despite no concrete evidence of the global and domestic economy improving.
 "All the positives of the Goldman earnings already reflect in the prices and one needs to keep in mind that trading gains have been responsible rather than any major change in underlying," said Ambit Capital CEO-equities Andrew Holland.

 Roger Groebli, the Singapore-based head of financial market analysis at LGT Capital Management, said, "There has been a slight improvement in sentiment although the road to economic recovery is still long and bumpy.
 We've probably seen the worst.
 We won't come back to the lows."
 Indeed, the US markets, which were banking on spin-offs from the Goldman numbers and Federal Reserve chairman Ben Bernanke's statement that the slump may be slowing down, slipped.
 Stocks fell in early trades.
+GOLD DUST

 On Monday,